machal/cssmine-content/css3-jednotky.md

 They allow us to define CSS sizes relative to the viewport size - in other words "the width or height of the window".

--   `vw` – stands for „viewport width“ – `1vw` is 1% of the viewport width
+-   `vw` – stands for "viewport width" – `1vw` is 1% of the viewport width

--   `vh` – stands for „viewport height“ – `1vh` is 1% of the viewport height
+-   `vh` – stands for "viewport height" – `1vh` is 1% of the viewport height

--   `vmin` – stands for „viewport minimum“ – represents the shortest dimension (`1vw` or `1vh`)
+-   `vmin` – stands for "viewport minimum" – represents the shortest dimension (`1vw` or `1vh`)

--   `vmax` – stands for „viewport maximum“ – represents the longest dimension (`1vw` or `1vh`)
+-   `vmax` – stands for "viewport maximum" – represents the longest dimension (`1vw` or `1vh`)

 ### Practical Example

-Unlike percentage, viewport units do not relate to the size of a direct parent, but to the width and height of the browser window instead.
+Unlike percentage, viewport units do not relate to the size of the direct parent but to the width and height of the browser window instead.
 We can literally do magic that was once possible just by using CSS hacks or Javascript.